lu-annie/hcde-438-site/README.md

-# hcde438mp0
+# hcde-438-site
-HCDE 438 MP-0

-This is the first Mini Project as part of the HCDE 438 coursework.
-Read the MP-0 Writeup for details.
+This is where I document my HCDE 438 coursework.